Lost-Outpost/Telsera/GAMEPLAY.md

 - [Cityside - A Starter Home](https://www.nexusmods.com/skyrimspecialedition/mods/27777) - A simple and minimal starter home based in the heart of the capital of Skyrim, the city of Solitude.

-- [Autumngate - A Believable Player Home](https://www.nexusmods.com/skyrimspecialedition/mods/60951) - A small, believable player home situated near Ivarstead in the Rift.
-The house has one large living/dining room, a bedroom, a cellar, an outdoor patio, and a dock.

 - [Breezehome by Lupus](https://www.nexusmods.com/skyrimspecialedition/mods/9626) - Lupus' version of the good old Breezehome.
 Small yet functional and with their own flavor.
 Finally Brought from Oldrim with some tiny improvements.

 - [Sorrow Point Crypt](https://www.nexusmods.com/skyrimspecialedition/mods/34336) - A very cozy grounded-player home, with a bit of story and mystery.

-- [Tel Jerdein - Telvanni Sorcerer Tower](https://www.nexusmods.com/skyrimspecialedition/mods/33539) - High on the cliffs in The Rift, a wizard's tower stands overgrown by the mystic fungal scaffolds of House Telvanni.

 - [Seidr's Rest - Clever Man's Abode - Nord Mage Player Home](https://www.nexusmods.com/skyrimspecialedition/mods/39918) - A small dwelling in the Pale, built by ancient Nords in the traditional method: telekinesis.